Kazhdan projections, random walks and ergodic theorems: Applications to Ergodic Theory

-In this section we discuss Kazhdan projections in the setting of ergodic theory.
-One of the first ergodic theorems for probability preserving actions of groups was proved by Oseledec \cite{oseledets}.
-It states that for every locally compact group $G$ and every measure preserving action on a probability space $(X, \nu)$, the powers $\rho^k$ of a density function of a probability measure $\mu$ on $G$ form an \emph{ergodic sequence}:
+In this section, we study properties of a measure preserving ergodic action of a locally compact group $G$ on a probability space $(X, \nu)$.
+One of the first theorems in this setting, due to Oseledec \cite{oseledets}, states that the powers $\rho^k$ of an arbitrary density function of a probability measure $\mu$ on $G$ form an \emph{ergodic sequence}:

 both $\nu$-almost everywhere and in $L_p(X,\nu)$.
-See e.g. \cite{bufetov-klimenko,nevo} for an overview and historical background.
+See e.g. \cite{nevo} for an overview.

-The use of convolutions to construct Kazhdan projections naturally brings us into a setting similar to the Oseledets ergodic theorem, essential differences being the mode of convergence and the existence of an atomic part for the measures.
-For Kazhdan projections the convergence in operator norm is necessary, while the Oseledets theorem gives convergence in the strong operator topology.
-Therefore the existence of Kazhdan projections can be viewed as a strong ergodic theorem.

-An action of a group $G$ on a probability space $(X, \nu)$ that is measure preserving induces an action by isometries on any Bochner space $L_p(X, \nu;E)$, where $E$ is a Banach space, by $(\pi_\gamma f)(x) = f(\gamma^{-1}x)$.
-The Bochner space is uniformly convex provided $E$ is, and $1<p<\infty$.
-As a special case of Theorem \ref{theorem in intro: spectral gaps and projections}, we thus obtain the following quantitative ergodic theorem. {\value{section}} {\value{theorem}} {\value{ergthm}} \begin{theorem}(The Quantitative Ergodic Theorem) Let $G$ be a locally compact group and let $(X_i, \nu_i), i\in I,$ be a family of probability spaces endowed with measure preserving ergodic actions of $G$.
-Consider also a collection $\mathcal E$ of uniformly convex Banach spaces, and a number $p$ in $(1 , \infty )$.